jleahred/fsm_gen/README.md

 These two elements are fundamental in computer systems.

-That's why I developed two external DSLs several years ago to simplify working with these concepts (which I still use in production and find very helpful).
+That's why I developed two external DSLs (for data and states) several years ago to simplify working with these concepts (which I still use in production and find very helpful).

 In this repository, I have rewritten one of them: a code generator for state machines.